inkarkat/vim-ArgsAndMore/README.md

                             then return back to the original one.
     :[range]TabwindoWrite {cmd}
-                            Execute {cmd} in each open window on each tab page, and automatically persist any changes (:update).
+                            Execute {cmd} in each open window on each tab page, that shows a modifiable buffer and automatically persist any changes (:update).

     :[range]Argdo[!] {cmd}  Execute {cmd} for each file in the argument list, then return back to the original file and argument.